Categorical imperative: Charity

 Kant's last application of the categorical imperative in the Groundwork of the Metaphysics of Morals is of charity.
 He proposes a fourth man who finds his own life fine but sees other people struggling with life and who ponders the outcome of doing nothing to help those in need (while not envying them or accepting anything from them).
 While Kant admits that humanity could subsist (and admits it could possibly perform better) if this were universal, he states:

 Cruelty to animals

 Kant derived a prohibition against cruelty to animals by arguing that such cruelty is a violation of a duty in relation to oneself.
 According to Kant, man has the imperfect duty to strengthen the feeling of compassion, since this feeling promotes morality in relation to other human beings.
 However, cruelty to animals deadens the feeling of compassion in man.
 Therefore, man is obliged not to treat animals brutally.

-The trial of Adolf Eichmann

-In 1961, discussion of Kant's categorical imperative was included in the trial of the SS Lieutenant Colonel Adolf Eichmann in Jerusalem.

-As Hannah Arendt wrote in her book on the trial, Eichmann declared "with great emphasis that he had lived his whole life...according to a Kantian definition of duty."
-Arendt considered this so "incomprehensible on the face of it" that it confirmed her sense that he wasn't really thinking at all, just mouthing accepted formulae, thereby establishing his banality.

-Judge Raveh indeed had asked Eichmann whether he thought he had really lived according to the categorical imperative during the war.
-Eichmann acknowledged he did not "live entirely according to it, although I would like to do so."

-Deborah Lipstadt, in her book on the trial, takes this as evidence that evil is not banal, but is in fact self-aware.